Azure-Samples/terraform-fundamentals-labs/docs/08-continuous-delivery/01-github.md

+---
+layout: page
-# GitHub Actions Continuous Delivery Lab
+title: Continuous Delivery
+description: Lab 8 - Option 1 - GitHub Actions
+---

+## Lab description

 During this lab you will setup Azure and GitHub using Terraform then run a Continuous Delivery pipeline to deploy infrastructure using OIDC to authenticate to the State file and Azure.